 Children and babies that develop bronchiolitis, a viral inflammation of the lung's airways, may find relief from symptoms through saline drops and acetaminophen.
 Watch out for signs of dehydration and laboured breathing because, like RSV, your child may need a hospital stay to restore their fluids and stabilize their oxygen levels.BonNontawat / Getty Images

 As with colds, there isn’t one magical thing you can do to prevent RSV, but you can take measures to minimize your risk.

-Remember, only you know your baby best.
-If your intuition tells you that something isn’t right, act on it and see your paediatrician so that a proper diagnosis can be made.
+Remember, you know your baby best.
+If your intuition tells you that something isn’t right, act on it and see your paediatrician for a proper diagnosis.

 *Name has been changedSDI Productions / Getty Images

 Keep up with your baby's development, get the latest parenting content and receive special offers from our partners